 » COVID-19 Updates for Families | Click here for updates, archived messages, and helpful links

 » 2020-2021 School Year Learning Model Guide: View our Striving Together document | (en Español)

 Preparing Children to be Successful Learners

 Our early childhood programs provide a variety of options for families with young children, from birth through kindergarten entrance.
 Our staff are committed to the goal of ensuring that “by 2020, all Minnesota children will be school ready upon entering kindergarten.”

 Early Childhood Screening

 Early Childhood Screening is a free health and development screening that is required by the state of Minnesota to be completed once before a child enters public school preschool or kindergarten.
 Vision, hearing, growth, immunization status and development are checked by trained staff.
-Screenings are held in room 223 of the Northfield Community Resource Center (NCRC), located at 1651 Jefferson Parkway.
+Screenings are held at the Northfield Community Education Center (NCEC), located at 700 Lincoln Parkway.